 What is H pylori?

-First off, if you’re not familiar with H pylori, it stands for Helicobacter pylori and is a type of spiral-shaped bacteria that affects the digestive tract.
+H pylori stands for Helicobacter pylori and is a type of spiral-shaped bacteria that affects the digestive tract.
 It’s common to contract H pylori during childhood and to not develop symptoms until much later, or ever at all, though it’s estimated to affect around 60% of the world’s adults.

 H pylori may be responsible for the majority of ulcers.

 H pylori can be diagnosed with a variety of tests, including a breath test and a stool test, though if you have symptoms, using the simple and inexpensive remedy found below is worth trying before resorting to expensive tests.

 What are the first symptoms of H pylori?

 The symptoms of an H pylori infection are a number of common digestive complaints:

 One hallmark symptom of H pylori is burning in the stomach when it is empty.
 A more serious or prolonged H pylori infection may lead to diarrhea or constipation, fatigue and low energy, bad breath, and even mental illness like depression or anxiety.